sonnygauran/cakephp-template/README.md

 ## Executables
 * `./cake test` to run CakePHP tests.
   * Run `./cake test core Basics` to check PHPUnit and run a CakePHP test.
-* `./test BlankTest.php` to verify that PHPUnit is working.
+* `./test Vendor/phpunit/phpunit/Tests/Framework/SuiteTest.php` to verify that PHPUnit is working.

 ## The `phpunit.xml`
   * This file is used by both `./cake test` and `./test` test runners.